Choosing the Best Special Needs Activity Chair: An Ultimate Guide

 Body Rocking Chair

 Body rocking is a common way for children, especially those on the autism spectrum, to self-soothe.
-Rocking or other excessive movements can be distracting for the child and classmates.
+Rocking or other excessive movements can be distracting for the child and their classmates.
 Chairs that accommodate body rockers, minimizing movement and encouraging better posture, help kids stay focused and properly positioned so they can concentrate better in class.

 Pros